 In March 2019, Mind launched a brand new programme working with young Black men.
 The three year programme works with 11 to 30 year-olds by offering a range of tailored local services working specifically with young Black men.

-The aim of the programme is to increase understanding of mental health problems, reduce the stigma surrounding it and learn about how and where to seek help when you need it.
+The aim of the programme is to increase understanding of mental health problems, reduce the stigma surrounding them and learn about how and where to seek help when you need it.

-Watch the video below to find out more about the project or download the project report [PDF will open in new window].
+Watch the video below to find out more about the project or download the project report.

 "I now feel more in control, even when I'm going through a rough patch"

-"I've learnt not to be ashamed or embarrassed by my mental health problems."
+"I’ve learnt not to be ashamed of my mental health problems"